Azure/aztranslate/README.md

 supported.

-A free Azure subscription allowing up to 2,000,000 character transactions is available from https://azure.microsoft.com/free/.
+A free Azure subscription allowing up to 2,000,000 character translations per month is available from https://azure.microsoft.com/free/ as the F0 pricing tier.
 Once set up visit https://ms.portal.azure.com and Create a resource under AI and Machine Learning called Text Translations.
 Once created you can access the web API subscription key from the portal.
 This will be prompted for in the demo.

 This package is part of the [Azure on MLHub](https://github.com/Azure/mlhub) repository.
 Please note that